jreivilo/Deep-neural-network-for-Bitcoin-price-prediction-with-tweet-sentiment-analysis/README.txt

 For the project, open the script and data file,
 Open final_model in jupyter or Visual Studio and run it.

-The twitter analysis script is just and intemediate notebook that use "tweets" data and turn it into "tweet_compound"
+The twitter analysis script is just and intemediate notebook that use "tweets" data (which havn't been upload for technical restriction; file over 2GB) and turn it into "tweet_compound"

 ################## DATA SOURCE